yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/team-get-members.md

 ### Request

-The following is an example of the request.

 <!-- {
   "blockType": "request",
   "name": "get_team_members"
 }-->

 ```http
 GET https://graph.microsoft.com/v1.0/teams/{teamsId}/members/{membersid}
 ```

 ### Response

-The following is an example of the response.

->**Note:** The response object shown here might be shortened for readability.
-All the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,
   "@odata.type": "microsoft.graph.conversationMember"
 } -->

 ```http
 HTTP/1.1 200 OK
 Content-type: application/json